microsoft/presidio/docs/samples/deployments/spark/index.md

 ```

 Initialze a cluster, either using the [Azure databricks UI](https://docs.microsoft.com/en-us/azure/databricks/clusters/create) or by following up the next script using [databricks cli](https://docs.microsoft.com/en-us/azure/databricks/clusters/create).
+Note that the provided template uses a memory optimized VM type Standard DS12 v2.
+That allows spark to have enough memory per CPU core to parallelize the Presidio Analyzer.

 ```bash
 # Configure databricks token. for host name use https://[databricks region name].azuredatabricks.net. for token acquire a PAT using the following guide: https://docs.microsoft.com/en-us/azure/databricks/dev-tools/api/latest/authentication#--generate-a-personal-access-token